 Harold P. "Sonny" Gordon, Q.C. served as a ministerial assistant for a minister of the Government of Canada after qualifying as a member of the Bar.
 Mr. Gordon is Vice Chairman of Dundee Corporation and Pethealth Inc., both public Canadian corporations, and a director of Dorel Industries Inc. and several public and not for profit corporations.
-Mr. Gordon is also Chairman Emeritus of the Sauvé Scholars Foundation and United Hydrocarbon International Corp.
+Mr. Gordon is also Chairman Emeritus of the Sauvé Scholars Foundation and Vice Chairman of United Hydrocarbon International Corp.
 In prior years, Mr. Gordon was a managing partner of Stikeman Elliott LLP and Vice Chairman of Hasbro, Inc.

 Samuel W. Ingram, Q.C. has served as a director of the Company since July 2010.
 Mr. Ingram has over 35 years' experience in the resource industry, having been Chief Legal Officer for publicly listed oil and gas and mining companies.
-Mr. Ingram is a director of Powder Mountain Energy Ltd. and Partner Jet Corp. and has also been a member of several public company boards and private joint venture boards.
+Mr. Ingram is a director of Eurogas International and Partner Jet Corp. and has also been a member of several public company boards and private joint venture boards.

-M. Jaffar Khan is the President, Chief Executive Officer and a director of the Company.
+M. Jaffar Khan is a director of the Company.
+Mr. Khan previously served as President and Chief Executive Officer of the Company in conjunction with his role as a director.
 Mr. Khan has over 40 years of experience in the energy sector, including the development of a major energy project in Pakistan worth \$600 million.
-From 1971 to 1991, Mr. Khan occupied the role of chief financial officer of Canada Northwest Energy Ltd., a Canadian E&P company with extensive international operations After the acquisition of the company by Sherritt Inc., Mr. Khan worked on projects in Cuba and Mexico.
+From 1971 to 1991, Mr. Khan occupied the role of chief financial officer of Canada Northwest Energy Ltd., a Canadian E&P company with extensive international operations.
+After the acquisition of the company by Sherritt Inc., Mr. Khan worked on projects in Cuba and Mexico.